jrs0/hbr_uhbw/pyhbr/docs/modelling.md

     | K57 | Diverticular disease of intestine |
     | K62.5 | Haemorrhage of anus and rectum |

-The primary rationale for adopting a code group such as that it originates from a study where the PPV of the code group was measured, and that the study qualifies the group as "major" bleeds (so that it might be taken as a reasonable proxy for BARC 3 or 5 bleeding).
+The primary rationale for adopting such a code group is that

+* It originates from a study where the PPV of the code group was measured (offsetting the risk that coded bleeding definitions do not correspond to real bleeds)
+* The study qualifies the group as "major" bleeds (so that it might be taken as a reasonable proxy for BARC 3 or 5 bleeding).

 Disadvantages, however, include differences in coding between the UK and Canada (the location of the study), particularly the difference between ICD-10 (UK) and ICD-10CM (Canada).
 In addition, the presence of unqualified diverticulosis within the bleeding group is not directly a bleeding condition, and may significantly reduce the PPV in older patients.